NeonAluminum/Powerup/README.md

 7. Go back to the open window, and paste it in the URL box.
 The next two boxes will fill up automatically.
 8. Under connection, click on protocol box and click `https`
 9. Put in your GitHub username and password in the authentication box.
 10. Click on next until you click finish.
+On one of the windows, there will be an option to pick a destination folder.
+Select one.

+### Contributing
+1. Go to File --> Import --> General --> `Existing Projects into Workspace`.
+Now you can edit the code!
+2. If you right click on the project folder, you can find all your Git commands.